kaltura/playkit-js-google-tag-manager/docs/guide.md

 const player = KalturaPlayer.setup(config);
 ```

-### Tracing player custom events
+### Tracking player custom events

 In order to track player custom events - you have two configuration options

-1. Create your own custom list
-2. Listen to a bunch of events at once classified by event type, as following:
+1. Manually define list of events to track.
+2. Auto Track of all events from a particular events' class.

+ The event classes are:

    - Core Events
    - UI Events
    - Playlist Events,
    - Cast Events

-   Of cores, you can combine both.
+   You can also combine both options.

 **Custom list configuration option**